-While the bed is always the most important piece in any bedroom, the room just isn't complete without at least one bedside table (or two if you have a partner!).
+While the bed is always the most important piece in any bedroom, the room isn't complete without at least one bedside table (or two, if you have a partner).

 Bedside tables come in a variety of sizes and shapes and may have any number of features.
 A few examples:

-- Nightstands (small, simple pieces designed to a lamp and clock)
+- Nightstands—small, simple pieces designed to hold a lamp and a clock.

-Your choice will depend upon your budget, the size of your room, the size of your bed, and your storage needs.
+Your choice will depend on your budget, the size of your room, the size of your bed, and your storage needs.

 Bedside tables serve two functions.
-They provide a surface to place necessary items like a lamp, book, glass of water or whatever else you may want to keep close by the bed (many also have storage), and they also help anchor the bed so it doesn't look like it's just floating in the room.
+They provide a surface to place necessary items like a lamp, a book, a glass of water, or whatever else you may want to keep close by the bed.
+Many also have storage, and they help anchor the bed, so it doesn't look like it's just floating in the room.
 Here are some things to keep in mind when shopping for or accessorizing bedside tables.

-When it comes to accessorizing bedside tables keep it simple.
+- Accessories: When it comes to accessorizing, your bedside tables should stay simple.
 A lamp, a clock and maybe a small vase of flowers or a photo frame are all you need.
 Remember that bedside tables are meant to be practical.
 Find somewhere else to display knickknacks.
 You don't want to accidentally reach over in the night and knock over a ton of accessories.

-The most common look is to have two matching tables on either side of a large bed, but this isn't necessary.
-If you find two separate tables you really love, use them!
-If you want the room to look coordinated put matching lamps on each of the tables and it will help tie the two looks together.
-Of course, for a uniform look feel free to use traditional pairs.
+- To match or not to match?: The most common look is to have two matching tables on either side of a large bed, but this isn't necessary.
+If you find two separate tables you love, use them.
+If you want the room to look coordinated, put matching lamps on each of the tables to help tie the two looks together.
+Of course, for a uniform look, feel free to use traditional pairs.